-Kinsey said that Nexum's management structure allowed it to expand to 35 venues with the addition of only three extra members of staff.
+Kinsey said that Nexum's management structure allowed the company to expand to running 35 venues with the addition of only three additional members of staff.
 Nexum's flagship venue is Syndicate in Blackpool.